Medicare Part B Explained

 Book a free consultation with Tonia to review highly-rated Medicare Advantage plans and choose the best fit for your retirement.

-FAQs: Medicare Part B
+Frequently Asked Questions: Medicare Part B Explained

 What does Medicare Part B cover?

-What is the Part B deductible?
+What is the Medicare Part B late enrollment penalty?

 About the Author:

-Tonia Pettitt, CMIP©, is a seasoned Medicare specialist with more than 40 years of hands-on experience guiding individuals and families through the complexities of Medicare planning.
+Tonia Pettitt, CMIP©, (NPN 14374308), is a seasoned Medicare specialist with more than 40 years of hands-on experience guiding individuals and families through the complexities of Medicare planning.
 As a senior advisor with the nationally licensed independent agency Diversified Insurance Brokers, Tonia provides clear, dependable guidance across all areas of Medicare—including Medicare Advantage, Medicare Supplement (Medigap), and Part D prescription coverage.
 Leveraging active contracts with dozens of highly rated insurance carriers, she helps clients compare options objectively and secure the most suitable coverage for their health and budget.

 Known for her patient, education-first approach, Tonia has built a reputation as a trusted resource for retirees seeking reliable, unbiased Medicare support.
 With four decades of experience across evolving Medicare laws, carrier changes, and plan structures, she brings unmatched insight to every client conversation—ensuring clients feel confident, protected, and fully prepared for each stage of their retirement healthcare journey.